AccesoGroup/django-forkit/README.md

 is defined)
 - ``deep`` - If ``True``, traversing all related objects and creates forks
-- ``strict`` - If ``True``and combined with ``deep`` option, traverses all indirect related objects recursively and creates forks of them as well while conserving references to direct related objects. of them as well, effectively creating a new _tree_ of objects.
+- ``strict`` - If ``True``and combined with ``deep`` option, traverses all indirect related objects (foreign key) recursively and creates forks of them as well while conserving references to direct related objects. of them as well, effectively creating a new _tree_ of objects.
 - ``commit`` - If ``True``, all forks (including related objects) will be saved